mathsantana/software-architect-blueprint/notes/Requirements Engineering/Types of Requirements.md

 * Functional requirements
 	* Define what the system should do (behavior)
 	* Input -> Output
 		* What time should program do what

-* Non-functional requirements
+* Non-functional requirements (NFRs)
 	* Define what the system should be (characteristics)
 	* Norms and constraints
 	* Requirements of memory, performance